Lokathor/phosphorus/README.md

 # phosphorus

-The next generation in GL bindings generation for Rust.
+The next generation in GL bindings generation system for Rust.

-Well, some day.

 ## Project Logo